How to Recover RAID Arrays using Magic RAID Recovery

 Select the location to save the recovered data to.
 Make sure to select a different physical media to avoid accidentally overwriting information being recovered.

-of RAID arrays
+of RAID controllers

 You don’t have to be a seasoned system administrator.
 The tool automatically detects all RAID parameters.